ekknod/drvscan/README.md

 --usecache             if option is selected, we use local dumps instead of original disk files
 --savecache            dump target process modules to disk, these can be used later with --usecache
 --pid                  target process id
---pcileech             scan pcileech-fpga cards from the system (works 4.11 and older)
+--pcileech             scan pcileech-fpga cards from the system (works 4.11 and earlier)
 </pre>

 Example (verifying module integrity by using cache):